-FRIEND CIRCLE 83% of Girl Scouts have a best friend in their troop.
+FRIEND CIRCLE 4 out of 5 Girl Scouts have a best friend in their troop.
 We stick together, stand up for one another, and are sisters for life.

+DREAM CENTER

-DREAM CENTER 992% say Girl Scouts helps them try new things.
-If a girl can dream it, Girl Scouts can take her there.
+94% say Girl Scouts helps them try new things.
+If your child can dream it, Girl Scouts can take them there.

-RELEASE VALVE 94% say Girl Scouts is a
+RELEASE VALVE 95% say Girl Scouts is

-safe space.
+a safe space.
 The amazing support of Girl Scouts is more important than ever.